 top of page

-Maggie Meets Anne Frank [Excerpt - MOTHERLANDS]
+Maggie Meets Anne Frank [Excerpt: DEAR KITTY - The Legacy of the Fatherland]

 The unspoken codes of the Canadian school community continued to dominate Maggie’s life over the next few weeks.
 She particularly liked Mr Van Reemer’s English class which was held in the school library.
 He asked the students to prepare a talk on their favourite book.
 Out of curiosity or maybe vague remembrance, Maggie picked up The Diary of Anne Frank and devoured it.